-MEC - Matter in Extreme Conditions
+MEC (Matter in Extreme Conditions)

-Notes from the Run 24 call
+Notes from the Run 25 call

-The standard configurations are the same as in Run 23, with Configuration #1 covering XRD and Configuration #2 supporting direct imaging configuration, with imaging lenses placed after the target.
+The standard configurations are the same as in Run 24, with Configuration #1 covering XRD and Configuration #2 supporting direct imaging configuration, with imaging lenses placed after the target.

 - The scientific case should be fully defensible using the short-form proposal connected to data set collection (combined with reference to prior accepted LCLS proposals if available).
-If more space is needed to make a competitive scientific case, then a regular standard configuration proposal is more appropriate, regardless of the number of shifts needed.
+If more space is needed to make a clear scientific case, then a regular standard configuration proposal is more appropriate, regardless of the number of shifts needed.

 - The data collection should be achievable within 1 or 2 shifts.

-DSC proposals should use the MEC Short Proposal Form for data set collection
+DC&S proposals should use the MEC Short Proposal Form for data set collection

 Starting in Run 23, MEC is participating in the rapid-access proposal program to provide laser-only time on the long pulse laser for "VISAR shots."
 This is a formalized procedure for users to submit targets designed for VISAR diagnosis of shock properties in the MEC standard configuration.
 Rapid access proposals can be submitted at any time and are assessed by the facility.
 Users with accepted rapid access time can choose to mail in their targets for shots taken by facility instrument scientists during standard configuration commissioning times.
 Please use the VISAR Rapid Access Form for these proposals.